evelynbirnzain/BDP_3/reports/Assignment-3-Report.md

 in a time windows to create a less noisy air quality index, detect malfunctioning sensors, or detect pollution spikes based on the trend of the measurements in that one sensor.

-(ii) Generally, I think all the delivery guarantees could be suitable here.
-I would be nice to have exactly once delivery, but it is not strictly necessary, as there isn't necessarily anything that speaks against getting some measurements multiple times or losing some measurements in transit.
-Based on that, I would say that a possible performance penalty for going with exactly once delivery would probably not be worth it, and since the data is not critical, and it would be fine if some measurements are lost, at most once delivery would be the best choice.
+(ii) Generally, I think all the delivery guarantees could be applicable here.
+I would be nice to have exactly once delivery for maximum accuracy, but it is not strictly necessary, as there is no big penalty for some measurements getting lost in transit (the resulting picture would just be slightly less complete).
+At least once delivery might not be the best choice here, as processing some measurements twice uses unnecessary computing resources for comparatively little gain.
+Based on these considerations, I would say that a possible performance penalty for going with exactly once delivery would probably not be worth it, and the extra computing resources that might be used for at least once delivery should be avoided.
+Since the data is not critical and it would be fine if some measurements are lost, at most once delivery would be the best choice in nailing down the performance/accuracy tradeoff.

 3. Given streaming data from the tenant (selected before).
 Explain and give examples in your explanation for the following points: (i) which types of time should be associated with stream data